Last updated: September 18, 2023

 The Commission quantified eight safe and just Earth system boundaries across five domains: climate, the biosphere (natural ecosystem area and functional integrity), freshwater (surface water and groundwater), nutrient cycles (nitrogen and phosphorus), and aerosols and air pollution.
 For each domain, safe boundaries are set to maintain Earth system resilience and avoid triggering tipping points, while just boundaries are set to minimise significant harm — defined as widespread, severe, existential or irreversible negative impacts on people, communities, countries and the more-than-human world.

 A crucial finding is that justice considerations often make boundaries more stringent than safety alone.
 For climate, for example, the safe boundary of 1.5 °C still exposes tens of millions of already vulnerable people to unprecedented heat; the just boundary is set at 1.0 °C. For aerosols and air pollution, local health standards impose limits well below the safe regional boundary.
-In two cases — climate and aerosols — the just boundaries are tighter than the safe ones, meaning that even a “safe” Earth system is not necessarily a just one.
+In three cases — climate, nitrogen and aerosols — the just boundaries turn out to be tighter than the safe ones, meaning that even a “safe” Earth system is not necessarily a just one.

 The safe and just corridor